Skip to content

 What does our History curriculum look like?

 History is taught termly in topics.
-However staff take opportunities to reference history in other topics when the occasion arises so that learning is continually linked and reinforced.
+However staff take opportunities to reference previous topics so that the his-STORY narrative is built upon.

 Staff teach substantive (the what) and disciplinary (how we learn interpret and acknowledge limitations of a viewpoint) knowledge which is most prevalent by the time children are in upper KS2.
 By this stage, we want children to really understand that being a Historian is knowing facts but also recognising the different lenses that the past can be viewed through and that these will continue to change.